Fort Smith police investigate shooting, stabbing

 FORT SMITH -- Police are investigating shooting and stabbing incidents that occurred Wednesday afternoon.

-Police went to Towson Avenue and South U Street about noon following a report of a person with a gunshot wound to the leg, according to a news release from Police Department spokesman Aric Mitchell.
+Police went to Towson Avenue and South U Street about noon after a report of a person with a gunshot wound in the leg, according to a news release from Police Department spokesman Aric Mitchell.

-Police said they determined the shooting was related to an attempted robbery/stabbing call received moments earlier from a nearby motel.
+The release said police determined the shooting was related to an attempted robbery/stabbing call received moments earlier from a nearby motel.
 Both the shooting and stabbing victims' injuries appeared to be non-life-threatening, according to the release.

 The investigation is ongoing, and police released no further details.